186 plants indexed. Showing 89 matching current filters.

 Suderlugum wastewater treatment plant in Wimmersbüll, Schleswig-Holstein, Germany, serves 2,163 people with advanced treatment.
 It discharges 257.53 cubic meters of treated wastewater daily.

-Sulfeld wastewater treatment plant in Sülfeld, Schleswig-Holstein, Germany, serves about 2,051 people with advanced treatment.
-It discharges treated water into local waterways under EU regulatory standards.
+Sandesneben wastewater treatment plant in Schleswig-Holstein, Germany, serves about 2,841 people with advanced treatment.
+It discharges treated water into local waterways, supporting the region's environmental quality.

 Tellingstedt wastewater treatment plant in Schleswig-Holstein, Germany, serves about 2,500 people with secondary treatment.
 It discharges treated wastewater into the Eider river system, which flows to the North Sea.

-Trappenkamp wastewater treatment plant in Daldorf, Schleswig-Holstein, Germany, serves 5,000 people with advanced treatment.
-It discharges 879.09 m³/day and has a designed capacity of 14,000 m³/day.
+Hennstedt wastewater treatment plant in Schleswig-Holstein, Germany, serves about 3,645 people with advanced treatment.
+It discharges 381.69 m³/day and has a designed capacity of 3,800 m³/day.

-Wrist wastewater treatment plant in Schleswig-Holstein, Germany, serves about 3,100 people with secondary treatment.
-It discharges 535.67 m³/day and has a designed capacity of 3,500 m³/day.
+Hemmingstedt wastewater treatment plant in Schleswig-Holstein, Germany, serves about 4,000 people with advanced treatment.
+It discharges treated effluent inland, contributing to local water quality.

 Ahrensburg wastewater treatment plant serves approximately 32,925 people in Schleswig-Holstein, Germany.
 It operates under the EU Urban Waste Water Treatment Directive, which mandates secondary treatment for agglomerations of this scale.

-Bad Bramstedt wastewater treatment plant serves approximately 40,000 people in Schleswig-Holstein, Germany.
-The facility operates under the EU Urban Waste Water Treatment Directive, ensuring compliance with European standards.
+Kellinghusen wastewater treatment plant serves approximately 21,400 people in Schleswig-Holstein, Germany.
+The facility operates under the EU Urban Waste Water Treatment Directive, ensuring proper treatment for the community.

-Bad Segeberg wastewater treatment plant serves 31,500 people in Schleswig-Holstein, Germany.
-It operates under the EU Urban Waste Water Treatment Directive, which mandates secondary treatment for agglomerations of this scale.
+Itzehoe wastewater treatment plant serves the town of Itzehoe in Schleswig-Holstein, Germany.
+It operates under the EU Urban Waste Water Treatment Directive, serving a population of 41,200.